pruje/libbash.sh/docs/libbash.md

 --ok-label LABEL           Set a success label (default: OK) --failed-label LABEL       Set a failed label (default: FAILED) --log                      Append text to log file
+-d, --display-level LEVEL  Choose a display level
--l, --log-level LEVEL      Choose a display level (will be the same for logs) -s, --save-exitcode        Save the result to the $lb_exitcode variable -e, --error-exitcode CODE  Set a custom code to the $lb_exitcode variable if error -x, --exit-on-error        Exit if result is not ok (exit code not to 0)
+-l, --log-level LEVEL      Choose a log level
+-s, --save-exitcode        Save the result to the $lb_exitcode variable -e, --error-exitcode CODE  Set a custom code to the $lb_exitcode variable if error -x, --exit-on-error        Exit if result is not ok (exit code not to 0)